D-PDLP: Scaling PDLP to Distributed Multi-GPU Systems: Distributed PDLP

 \subsection{Distributed PDHG Algorithm}

-The iterative updates require global synchronization of partial matrix–vector products.
-We perform this synchronization using the NCCL \texttt{AllReduce} collective.
-Given a named grid axis \(X\), the operation \(\operatorname{AllReduce}_X\) aggregates partial results by summation across that axis and replicates the accumulated result to all devices along the same axis.
+The iterative updates necessitate global synchronization of partial matrix–vector products computed on local data shards.
+We implement this synchronization using the NCCL \texttt{AllReduce} collective.
+Formally, for a named grid axis \(X\), the operator \(\operatorname{AllReduce}_X(\cdot)\) aggregates partial vectors via summation across all devices along axis \(X\) and broadcasts the accumulated result back to them.
+The complete distributed procedure is outlined in Algorithm~\ref{alg:dist_pdlp}.